darongyang/blog/_pages/about.md

 title: about
 permalink: /
 # subtitle: A paper a day, the reject away~
 subtitle: New to Storage!
-Star Rail Firefly Lover!
+Star Rail <a href="https://darongyang.github.io/blog/firefly/"> Firefly </a> Lover!

 profile:
   align: right